Director

 Prof. Mohanakumar S.

-Prof. Mohanakumar is an economist by discipline and profession.
-He is a dedicated teacher, social and environmental activist.
-He graduated in Economics from the University of Kerala, Thiruvananthapuram and took M.Phil degree in applied economics from the Centre for Development Studies (affiliated Centre of the Jawaharlal Nehru University, New Delhi).
-His PhD thesis ( is an investigation into the State mediation into the process of rural wage formation for agricultural labours in India with special reference to Kerala.
+Prof. Mohanakumar is economist by discipline and profession.
+He is a dedicated teacher, social scientist and environmental activist.
+His areas of specialisation include political economy of agrarian change, labour and public policy.
+He graduated in Economics from the University of Kerala, Thiruvananthapuram and took M.Phil in Applied Economics from the Centre for Development Studies (affiliated Centre of the Jawaharlal Nehru University, New Delhi).
+He completed PhD in economics from the Jawaharlal Nehru University, New Delhi).
+He has master’s degree in Population Sciences from IIPS, Mumbai and had a post-doctoral training at York University, Toronto, Canada.
+Before joining the PPRI as director on August 22, 2024, he worked as professor and director (i/c) with Institute of Development Studies, Jaipur, Rajasthan.

 Relevance of Public Policy Research